-Meanwhile, we sold the last of our shares in distribution company DCC because we felt its price didn't account for the risk that its profit margins may be squeezed by higher costs.
+We also sold the last of our shares in distribution company DCC because we felt its price didn't account for the risk that its profit margins may be squeezed by higher costs.
+Finally, we trimmed Royal Dutch Shell after a strong run.